aj112358/ML_Notes/05_Support_Vector_Machines/05_notes.md

 **NOTE**: The 'LinearSVC' class regularizes the bias term, so you should *center the training set first* (by subtracting the mean).
 This is automatically done for you if you choose to use 'StandardScaler' to scale your data first.

 ## 5.2 - Non-Linear SVM Classification

+Of course, not all your data will exhibit a linear behaviour.
+For non-linear data sets, you can create new polynomial features (i.e. powers of original features), and thereby hopefully the resulting features will have a linear profile (as we had done in the last chapter!).

+As we have seen, we can use SKL's 'PolynomialFeatures' class to do such a thing for us.
+We can then scale the data (as is very important with SVM!) and finally train our SVM model on the new (hopefully linear) features.
+We go to the JN to do this now, and will use the "moons data set" from the SKL dataset library (if you plot the data, it essentially looks like a yin-yang symbol).

 ### 5.2.1 - Polynomial Kernal

+Wanting to implement polynomial features begs the question "**what degree should we use**".
+As with anything in ML, there are trade-offs that have to be taken into consideration.

+If we use a lower-degree polynomial, the SVM model will not be able to handle very complex data sets (for example, if your data set is of the 10th-degree but you only create polynomial features up to the 3rd-degree).
+On the other hand, if you try to use a higher-degree polynomial, then the SVM model will take a very very long time to fit.

+To find a balance between these two extremes, we implement a mathematical technique called the "**kernal trick**" (see here: https://en.wikipedia.org/wiki/Kernel_method).
+This is a way to train an SVM model using many polynomial features of high-degree *without actually creating them*.
+We can implement the kernal trick using SKL's 'SVC' class, and we do it now in the JN.

+**NOTE:** If you find your model is overfitting (underfitting), just try reducing (increasing) the degree when implementing the kernel trick.

+As usual, in order to determine some appropriate values of the hyperparameters to use, you can perform a grid search.
+A good technique is to **start with a wider search, then narrow your search down to the more promising hyperparameter values**.

 ### 5.2.2 - Similarity Features
 ### 5.2.3 - Gaussian RBF Kernal
 ### 5.2.4 - Computational Complexity